giuliomattera/ISAPI/README.md

 * Off line seamtracker for path generation
 * Modelling of GMAW process in Simulink
 * Modelling of robotic Arm in Simscape
-* Recap on key concepts in deep learning and introductio to Tensorflow framework
+* Recap on key concepts in deep learning and introduction to Tensorflow framework
 * DNN : Universal approximation theorem proof with sine wave function with tensorflow
 * DNN : Run or walk detector (using MATLAB Deep learning toolbox)
 * DNN : Quality predictor for GMA Welding with tensorflow
 * CNN : Flower classifier with tensorflow
+* What's next?
+An overview to Recurrent NN and Reinforcement learning

 ## Technologies